nielsenjared/nielsenjared.github.io/content/blog/analogy-learning-software-development/index.md

 ---
 title: "Analogy in Learning and Software Development"
 date: "2020-04-13"
 description: How do we learn concepts that we can’t see, smell, taste, touch, or hear?
-Learning itself depends on analogy.
+Learning itself, especially software development, depends on analogy.
 keywords: ['analogy', 'learning', 'software development']
 ---